LesiaChaban/gdk-oci-mysql/11-build-run-native/build-run-native.md

 	</copy>
 	```

-2. In the first terminal in VS Code, use `CTRL+C` to stop the application.
+2. Once the application is running in the foreground, use `CTRL+C` to stop it.

 Congratulations!
 You've successfully completed this lab.
 Your Java application native executable is now using the OCI MySQL HeatWave Database instance as its backend, with secrets in OCI Vault.